Introduction to Python

 13. Keywords or reserved words

-During this post in several occasions Python reserved words or keyword
+Throughout this post, several occasions have featured Python reserved words or keywords

-s have appeared, these are a series of words reserved by Python.
+, these are a series of words reserved by Python

 import keywordkeyword.kwlist